airbnb/swift/swift.md

 let urlValidator = URLValidator().isValidURL(/* some URL */)
 ```

-* **[1.6](#1.6) <a name='1.6'></a> Names should be written with their most general part first and their most specific part last.** The meaning of "most general" depends on context, but should roughly mean "that which most helps you narrow down your search for the item you're looking for".
-Most importantly, be consistent with how you order the parts of your name.
+* <a id='general-part-first'></a>**Names should be written with their most general part first and their most specific part last.** The meaning of "most general" depends on context, but should roughly mean "that which most helps you narrow down your search for the item you're looking for."
+Most importantly, be consistent with how you order the parts of your name. (<a href='#general-part-first'>link</a>)

 ```swift
 // WRONG